zed/imunifyav-doc/docs/imunifyav/README.md

   * **Detected as malicious** — after scanning the file was detected as infected;
   * **Cleaned** — the file is cleaned up.
   * **Failed to clean up** — there was a problem during cleanup.
 Hover mouse over the info icon to read more.
   * **Added to Ignore List** — the file was added to Ignore List.
-ImunifyAV will not scan it but the file is not quarantined.
+ImunifyAV will not scan it.
   * **Restored original** — file content was restored as not malicious.
   * **Cleanup removed content** — file contend was removed after cleanup.
   * **Deleted from Ignore List** — the file was removed from Ignore List.
 ImunifyAV will scan it.